 Take a moment and ask yourself: what would your life be like if you were prevented from expressing yourself in your own language?
 How would you get by?
 How long would it take before you felt frustrated, or lonely?
 In Canada, we all have the right to express ourselves in our own language in our private life, whether at home, online or in a public setting.
 However, when it comes to communication with government and public institutions, the state has the right to designate official languages.
 In this article, we explore Canada’s complex linguistic rights framework.

 Language has always played a crucial role in shaping diverse identities in Canada.
 The legacy of European settlement and colonial expansion has made English and French both the dominant and minority languages in various parts of the country.
 More than 60 Indigenous languages are still spoken all over the continent1, although many of them are endangered due to a decline in the number of fluent or first-language speakers.
 In addition, numerous waves of immigration from around the world have increased the presence of many other global languages in Canada.

 Designating official languages

 In 1969, Parliament passed a law making French and English Canada’s official languages.
 Through the Official Languages Act, the Canadian government committed itself to deliver its services in both official languages.
-Anglophones and Francophones, most of whom are unilingual, could now communicate with federal departments and agencies in the official language of their choice.
+Anglophones and Francophones, most of whom are unilingual - will open in a new tab, could now communicate with federal departments and agencies in the official language of their choice.

 - The Province of New Brunswick declared itself an officially bilingual province in 1969, when it passed its own Official Languages Act.
 This made New Brunswick the only officially bilingual province in the country, which it remains to this day.